This coconut quinoa pairs nicely with any Asian-inspired dish. It comes together in 30 minutes and is packed with coconut flavor!

-Easy Coconut Quinoa
+Creating This Coconut Quinoa Recipe

 When we made our 15 things in 2015 list, Logan added try new foods.
 One of his “new foods” being couscous.
 The night he asked me to make it I actually didn’t have any, but I figured quinoa was close enough.
 Who was I to deny him an opportunity to willingly try something new?

 I made a basic quinoa without much added, just some salt and olive oil.
 And for some reason that is still a mystery to me, both kids liked it.
 Specifically, Logan said “quinoa is way better than rice, which tastes like nothing.”

 The problem is I don’t super love quinoa plain on its own.
 I like it in these Quinoa Stuffed Bell Peppers, or Shredded Beef, Black Bean and Quinoa Stuffed Poblanos or Butternut Squash and Kale Quinoa Stuffing.

-I was trying to figure out how to serve up quinoa with some extra flavor to it but without chopped up veggies or things like that to go with an Asian inspired recipe for Orange Baked Chicken recipe I was experimenting with.
+I was trying to figure out how to serve up quinoa with some extra flavor to it, but without chopped up veggies or things like that, to go with an Asian-inspired recipe for an Orange Marmalade Baked Chicken recipe I was experimenting with.